-We are thrilled to welcome four professional volunteers this school year through the Arrupe Jesuit Volunteer Program, ASC Volunteer Program & Colorado Vincentian Volunteer Program!
+We are thrilled to welcome five professional volunteers this school year through the Arrupe Jesuit Volunteer Program, Alum Service Corps Volunteer Program, Ignatian Volunteer Corps & Colorado Vincentian Volunteer Program!

 Alum Service Corps (ASC)